-Jackson and Olding accept privacy ruling
+Jackson and Olding agree case with BBC

-Jackson and Olding accept BBC High Court privacy ruling
+Jackson and Olding agree privacy case with BBC

-Former Ulster Rugby players Paddy Jackson and Stuart Olding have accepted judgement against them in a High Court privacy case they took against BBC Northern Ireland.
+Former Ulster Rugby players Paddy Jackson and Stuart Olding have agreed to the dismissal of a High Court privacy action they took against BBC News NI.

 It concerned their arrests for alleged sex offences in 2016.